Jonesywolf/You-Verify/README.md

 ## How To Use

-First, make sure you have the Firefox browser and python 3 installed.
+First, make sure you have the Firefox or Chrome web browser and python 3 installed.
 Then, install all the required python dependencies with pip using:

 ```pip install -r requirements.txt```